AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

-access-list dmz_access_in extended permit udp any host 8.8.8.8 eq 53 access-list dmz_access_in extended deny udp any any eq 53 access-list dmz_access_in extended permit ip any any access-group dmz_access_in in interface dmz
+access-list dmz_access_in extended permit udp any host 8.8.8.8 eq 53 access-list dmz_access_in extended deny udp any any eq 53 access-list dmz_access_in extended permit ip any any access-list dmz_access_in extended permit tcp any any eq 80 access-group dmz_access_in in interface dmz
 !
 access-list out_access_in extended permit udp any host 8.8.8.8 eq 53